henrik7264/RxROS/README.md

 NXT-ROS is a github project found at<br> https://github.com/NXT-ROS/nxt<br>
-The installation process of NXT-ROS is a bit complicated.
-Here is the procedure I got working:<br>
+The installation process of NXT-ROS is a bit complicated, but here is the procedure I got working:<br>
 Start to install the nxt-python package.
 NXT-ROS will not work without it!

 ```